krisztianmukli/.github/SUPPORT.md

 related to the project.
 Please check first to see if your question has already been answered.

+Use **Github Issues** exclusively for reporting **project-related bugs**, **feature requests**, and issues affecting the project's functionality.
+They are not suitable for individual debugging tasks or solving problems in other projects.

 For any usage questions that are **not specific to the project itself**, please ask on [Stack Overflow](https://stackoverflow.com) instead.
 By doing so, you are more likely to quickly solve your problem, and you will allow anyone else with